Difference between RFI, RFP, RFT and RFQ in tender process

 RFI - Request for information is used for gaining information, preparation for an RFP or RFQ, forming a strategy or building a database with a purpose to identify potential vendors.
 It is often used when there are many potential suppliers.
 Procurement may use RFI to include a list of products for pricing requests.
 Sometimes it is used mainly for the registration of interest.

 RFP - Request for proposal is a formal method of receiving detailed and comparable proposals from potential suppliers.
 It provides to procurement required information, that is needed to make an informed purchasing decision.
-RFP usually follows an RFI.
+RFP usually follows a RFI.
 Purchasers using RFP are often seeking solution based offers to meet their needs.
 In comparation to RFT, it is characteristic with greater flexibility.

 RFQ - Request for quotation is used when inviting potential suppliers to submit a bid on specific products or projects.
 The request is targeted primarily on pricing.